Chadalawada Krishnamurthy

 Chadalawada Krishnamurthy (born 1 May 1948) is an Indian politician and social activist.
 He was an MLA in the Andhra Pradesh Legislative Assembly from the Tirupati assembly constituency.
 He was the Chairman of Tirumala Tirupati Devasthanam (TTD) Board of Trustees.
 He belongs to the Balija social community.

 Early life

 Chadalawada Krishnamurthy was born on 1 May 1948 in Chennur village of Nellore district.
 He was born to Venkata Subbanna and Venkata Ramanamma.
 His native village is Naidu Peta of Nellore District.
 He is a Postgraduate with a Doctorate in MA.
-He is the Chairman of Chadalavada Charitable Trust to serve the needy.
+He is the Chairman of Chadalawada Charitable Trust to serve the needy.